daanheskes/OSRS-Idle-Clicker/README.md

 ------------

-**Disclaimer:  I do not own any of these photos. please note that all images and copyrights belong to their original owners. no copyright infringement intended.**
+**Disclaimer:  I do not own any of the used images.
+Please note that all images and copyrights belong to their original owners.
+No copyright infringement intended.**

 All images are from the Old School Runescape Wiki (https://oldschool.runescape.wiki/) and/or from the Old School Runescape Twitter (https://twitter.com/oldschoolrs/).